-- Our ability to comply with our obligations under any intellectual property licenses with third parties. - Our ability to protect our intellectual property rights. - Our ability to obtain, or if there are delays in obtaining, required regulatory approvals, to commercialize PRP, and our ability to generate revenue. - · Our ability to obtain marketing approval in international jurisdictions to market PRP in international jurisdictions. - Our ability to obtain marketing approval of and commercialize PRP and affect the prices we may obtain. - PRP or any other product candidate for which we obtain marketing approval could be subject to restrictions or withdrawal from the market and our ability to comply with applicable regulatory requirements. - We rely on the significant experience and specialized expertise of the Chief Executive Officer/Chief Financial Officer, James Nathanielsz. - We have identified material weaknesses in our internal control over financial reporting that, if not properly remediated, could result in material misstatements in our consolidated financial statements in future periods. - Our ability to implement and maintain an effective system of internal control over financial reporting, and accordingly, our ability to accurately report our financial results or prevent fraud. - The market price of our common stock may continue to be highly volatile, and you may not be able to resell your shares at or above the public offering price and therefore, you could lose all or part of your investment. - Our shares of common stock are thinly traded and there may not be an active, liquid trading market for our common shares. - Our Chief Executive Officer/Chief Financial Officer is our controlling shareholder and will continue to control our Company for the foreseeable future due to his ownership of super-voting shares, and therefore, it is not likely that you will be able to elect directors or have any say in the policies of our Company. - Future sales and issuances of our capital stock or rights to purchase capital stock will result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to decline. - We are a smaller reporting company, and therefore, we are subject to scaled disclosure requirements that may make it more challenging for investors to analyze our results of operations and financial prospects.
+- Our ability to comply with our obligations under any intellectual property licenses with third parties. - Our ability to protect our intellectual property rights. - Our ability to obtain, or if there are delays in obtaining, required regulatory approvals, to commercialize PRP, and our ability to generate revenue. - · Our ability to obtain marketing approval in international jurisdictions to market PRP in international jurisdictions. - Our ability to obtain marketing approval of and commercialize PRP and affect the prices we may obtain. - PRP or any other product candidate for which we obtain marketing approval could be subject to restrictions or withdrawal from the market and our ability to comply with applicable regulatory requirements. - We rely on the significant experience and specialized expertise of the Chief Executive Officer and the Chief Financial Officer who works on a part-time bases, we do not currently have any other members of a management team. - We have identified material weaknesses in our internal control over financial reporting that, if not properly remediated, could result in material misstatements in our consolidated financial statements in future periods. - We do not have any independent directors, which represents a potential conflict of interest, and helps create a material weakness in our disclosure controls and procedures as well as our internal control over financial reporting. - Our ability to implement and maintain an effective system of internal control over financial reporting, and accordingly, our ability to accurately report our financial results or prevent fraud. - The market price of our common stock may continue to be highly volatile, and you may not be able to resell your shares at or above the public offering price and therefore, you could lose all or part of your investment. - .
+Our shares of common stock are thinly traded and there may not be an active, liquid trading market for our common shares. - Our Chief Executive Officer is our controlling shareholder and will continue to control our Company for the foreseeable future due to his ownership of super-voting shares, and therefore, it is not likely that you will be able to elect directors or have any say in the policies of our Company. - Future sales and issuances of our capital stock or rights to purchase capital stock will result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to decline. - We are a smaller reporting company, and therefore, we are subject to scaled disclosure requirements that may make it more challenging for investors to analyze our results of operations and financial prospects. - PRP or any other product candidate for which we obtain marketing approval could be subject to restrictions or withdrawal from the market and our ability to comply with applicable regulatory requirements. - We rely on the significant experience and specialized expertise of the Chief Executive Officer and the Chief Financial Officer who works on a part-time bases, we do not currently have any other members of a management team.